 Recommended Flower Growing Kits

 Give them a reason to come visit you.
-Like if you want to see butterflies, plant some milkweed plants.
+If you want to see butterflies, plant some milkweed plants.

 Honey bees produce about 25 lbs of honey every season.
 And that’s far more than they need, which is why we can harvest some for ourselves as well.